lucasdotvin/laravel-soulbscription/README.md

 $student->switchTo($newPlan);
 ```

-If you don't pass any arguments, the method will suspend the current subscription and start a new one immediately.
+If you don't pass any arguments, the method will suppress the current subscription and start a new one immediately.

+> This call will fire a `SubscriptionStarted(Subscription $subscription)` event.

 #### Scheduling a Switch